-Home owners are worst at forgetting maintenance.
-Landlords are usually prompted by their property managers who do regular property inspections, whereas there’s no one telling the owner occupier to clean the filter and do the other tasks so here’s a few tips on how to prolong the life of the HVAC system:
+But there’s no one telling the owner-occupier to clean the filter and do the other tasks, so here are a few tips on how to prolong the life of the HVAC system in your home.